Romasz/DXCharts/README.md

  - axes can have differnt ratio, can be inverted, have different position and styles,
  - additional lines with different styles,
  - different data presenters (point, line, etc.),
- - presentation of multiple data on single chart
+ - presentation of multiple data on single chart,
+ - auto-adjuct ticks placement for visible range

 Provided sample:
  - includes simple chart with multiple data points,